 A. Context of Passage Containing Textual Affinities

+Please move this paragraph to the end of section A.

-Within Exodus, the first set of instructions regarding the altar gain two kinds of links with what comes later.
+Within Exodus, the first set of instructions thus regarding the altar gain two kinds of links with what comes later.
 Yahweh’s further instructions in 27:1–8, which Moses implements, change the details in the first (the altar will be made of wood not earth or stone) but also give greater specificity, and further instructions regarding its equipment.
 This relates especially to the altar envisaged for the wilderness dwelling rather than “in every place where I have my name commemorated” (20:24 [21]).
 The account of Aaron’s actual altar-making then relates how it goes directly against Yahweh’s instructions.
 More happily, Exodus almost closes with Moses setting up the altars as prescribed, in Exod 37–38 and 40.

 A block of detailed instructions follows the Decalogue.
 Exod 21:1 has the introduction to the main body of rulings, which mostly concern community life.
 This prequel thus puts God first in the detailing of covenant life.
 It begins with a renewed prohibition on making gods, then lays down specifications for an altar on which to make offerings.
 It is to be made of earth, or if made of rocks, “you will not build it of hewn rock, because wielding your sword on it you will make it ordinary.”
 And “you will not go up by steps onto my altar, in that your nakedness is not to be visible on it” (Exod 20:24–26).